 - Tackling problem situations together: sometimes it can be helpful to visit a situation together so that we can work through whatever problems you’re having in specific locations.
 For example, anxiety states or phobias associated with being outside or in crowded places, talking to strangers etc.

 - Your chosen medium: if you are interested in photography, writing, painting, music or writing, I would encourage your use of these and other creative media in the service of your therapy.
 During sessions you’re welcome to bring anything along that can help us understand and explore your perspective.

-- Emotional awareness and healing trauma: I use a variety of methods to help you access your emotions in safe, gentle ways.
+- Emotional intelligence and healing trauma: I use a variety of methods to help you access your emotions in safe, gentle ways.
 This can include very painful emotions from past events or traumas.
 In such instances I would pay particular attention to a. teaching you specific techniques for making you feel safe and grounded; b teaching you specific techniques for looking at painful events safely; c. helping you establish a strong foundation or ‘safe place’ before d. using the least invasive or emotive methods to explore past trauma in very small periods of time.
 With such work we go at a pace that is right for you, taking great care to ensure that you are not ‘re-traumatised’.

 These are just a few of the tools that are available to us in any work we might undertake.
 I approach each patient as a unique person with unique requirements and do my best to tailor what I offer you at each stage of your development or progress throughout the work.
 Therapeutic work is then only limited by our imaginations, with the work amounting to a creative process of discovery and learning.